sormuras/testing-in-the-modular-world/javazone-2019.md

 ## Code first, Test first

 - Create test module "pura.vida" in IDEA
-- Talk about module names (GAV)
+- Talk about module names
+  - Valid modules names are ...
+JLS
+- My naming preference for shared modules is as follows:
-  - Group: a.b
+  - Group: `a.b`
-  - Artifact: a.b.c (= module name)
+  - Artifact: `a.b.c` (= module name)
-  - Version: ModuleDescriptor.Version-parsable
-  - Contains only packages starting with "a.b.c"
+  - Contains only packages starting with `a.b.c`
+  - Version: `ModuleDescriptor.Version.parse()`-able

 ```java
 module pura.vida {